swflynn/N-DOF/quasi_src/scripts/README.md

 This code is a stripped-down version that also computes the fundamental frequencies using a harmonic pertebation.
 In this way you can determine directly if all transformations are appropriately defined.

+### nD_general_PEmat
+Generalized code using ssobol.f
+Code only computes the PE matrix was the previous main need to make this github write-up

+### qMC_nm:
+Need to make this github ready.
+First code for monomer doing fundamental analysis.

 # Open Source Code
 The following codes are/have been used during the project.
 Please see the original documentation for more details, and give proper reference to the authors.